 Fresh fruits contain vitamin-C, another natural antioxidant.
 Vitamin-C helps the human body develop resistance against infectious agents and scavenge harmful oxygen-free radicals.

 They are an also good source of minerals such as potassium, iron, zinc, calcium and manganese.
-Potassium is a heart-healthy mineral; an important component of cell and body fluids that help regulate heart rate and blood pressure.
+Potassium is a heart-healthy mineral; an also important component of cell and body fluids that help regulate heart rate and blood pressure.

 The total antioxidant or ORAC value of fresh apricots is 1115 μmol TE/100 g.
 Most of this value attributed to some important health promoting flavonoid poly phenolic antioxidants such as lutein, zeaxanthin, and beta-cryptoxanthin.
 Altogether, these compounds act as protective scavengers against oxygen-derived free radicals and reactive oxygen species (ROS) that play a role in aging, cancers and various disease process.

-Further, zeaxanthin, a carotenoid selectively concentrated in the retinal “macula lutea” in the human eyes where it is thought to provide antioxidant and protective UV light-filtering functions.
 Thus, consumption of fruits rich in zeaxanthin helps eyes protect from age-related macular disease (AMRD), especially in the older adults.